 - A resume or CV

-The proposal must include: 1) any prior research experiences, especially those related to the fellowship for which you are applying; 2) why this experience is of interest to you (personally, academically, and/or professionally); 3) how this experience will propel you forward in your academic/professional trajectory.
+The proposal should address: 1) any relevant skills and previous experiences with research and/or creative projects, especially those related to the Grogan Fellowship; 2) why you are interested in this opportunity (personally, academically, and/or professionally); and 3) how this experience will propel you forward in your academic/professional trajectory and goals.

-The University of Notre Dame has again been invited to participate in the 12th Annual ACC Meeting of the Minds Conference, hosted by Duke University, March 31 – April 2, 2017 in Durham, North Carolina.
+The University of Notre Dame has again been invited to participate in the 13th Annual ACC Meeting of the Minds Conference, hosted by Boston College, April 6-8, 2018 in Chestnut Hill, Massachusetts.
 This is an opportunity for undergraduate students from universities of the Atlantic Coast Conference (ACC) to present their work in a professional setting and share their work with peers.
 Research will be presented as posters, oral presentations or performances.
-More information on the conference can be found at https://sites.duke.edu/accmom2017/
+More information on the conference can be found at http://www.bc.edu/offices/avp/2018mm.html